4fd81048-Brian/DirectRemove-SCVMHost/README.md

 # DirectRemove-SCVMHost
-Script to manually remove an orphaned host or cluster from VMM
+TSQL Script to manually remove an orphaned host or cluster from VMM

 THIS WILL DELETE DATA FROM THE VMM DATABASE